joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 #### Constants in Python

-Constants represent values that remain unchanged throughout a program's execution.
-Although Python doesn't enforce true constants, variables assigned values that should never change can be treated as such.
-To indicate a constant, it's a convention to use all-uppercase letters for the variable name, emphasizing that the value remains constant.
-Here's an example of defining constants:
+While Python doesn't have formally defined constants, it follows the convention outlined in PEP-8 to indicate a variable intended as a constant.
+Constants are values that remain unchanged throughout a program's execution, and their names conventionally use all-uppercase letters with underscores, a style humorously referred to as "screaming snake case" due to the all-caps (screaming) and underscores (snakes).
+Although the interpreter won't prevent modification of these variables, linters often complain if you attempt to do so.

+To illustrate the use of constants, let's consider some examples in various domains:

 {% highlight python %}
+# Physics Constants
 SPEED_OF_LIGHT = 299_792_458  # m/s
 PLANCK_CONSTANT = 6.62607015 * 10**(-34)  # J·s
 GRAVITATIONAL_CONSTANT = 9.81 # m/s^2
 BOLTZMANN_CONSTANT = 1.380649 * 10**(-23) # J/K

+# Financial Constant
 INTEREST_RATE = 0.05
 DOLLAR_SYMBOL = '$'

+# Statistical Constants
 MEAN_VALUE = 10
 STANDARD_DEVIATION = 2.5
 {% endhighlight %}

-These constants play a crucial role in fields like physics, engineering, finance, and statistics, where maintaining fixed values is essential for accurate calculations.
-It's important to note that while using all caps is a convention for constants, Python does not restrict the modification of these variables.
-Therefore, it's the responsibility of the programmer to treat them as constants and avoid overwriting.
+These constants are vital in fields like physics, engineering, finance, and statistics, where maintaining fixed values is essential for accurate calculations.

+It's crucial to note that using all caps is a convention for constants, and while Python does not restrict the modification of these variables, it's the responsibility of the programmer to treat them as constants and avoid overwriting.

 Python also provides built-in constants like `True`, `False`, and `None`, which are primarily used for Boolean operations.
-Additionally, the `math` module in Python offers several mathematical constants, such as `pi`, `tau`, infinity (`inf`), and NaN (`nan`):
+Additionally, the `math` module in Python offers several mathematical constants:

-{% highlight python %}
+{% highlight bash %}
 >>> import math
+>>>
->>> print(math.pi)
+>>> print(math.pi)    # Mathematical constant pi
 3.141592653589793
->>> print(math.e)
+>>> print(math.e)     # Euler's number
 2.718281828459045
->>> print(math.tau)
-6.283185307179586
+>>> print(math.tau)   # Tau, the ratio of the circumference of a circle to its radius (2 * pi) 6.283185307179586
->>> print(math.inf)
+>>> print(math.inf)   # Positive infinity
 inf
->>> print(math.nan)
+>>> print(math.nan)   # Not a Number (NaN)
 nan
 >>>
 {% endhighlight %}

 These constants from the `math` module are useful for various mathematical calculations.

-## Python Comments and Docstrings

----

-Python is renowned for its code readability, yet to enhance collaboration and self-reminder, you'll need comments and docstrings.
-Comments, initiated with `#`, annotate code for human understanding, while docstrings, triple-quoted strings at the beginning of modules, functions, classes, or methods, serve as documentation.

-### Comments

-Comments explain code, provide insights, and can be single-line, inline, or multi-line.

-#### Single-Line Comments

-Single-line comments start with the `#` character and provide brief explanations or notes about the code.
-They are useful for adding context and enhancing code comprehension.
+### The Zen of Python

+The Zen of Python is a set of guiding principles for writing computer programs in the Python language.
+These principles, written by [Tim Peters](https://en.wikipedia.org/wiki/Tim_Peters_(software_engineer)){:target='_blank'}, highlight the philosophy behind Python's design.
+To view the Zen of Python, open a Python interpreter and type `import this`.

-{% highlight python %}
+{% highlight bash %}
-# This is a single-line comment
-x = 42
+>>> import this
+The Zen of Python, by Tim Peters

+Beautiful is better than ugly.
+Explicit is better than implicit.
+Simple is better than complex.
+Complex is better than complicated.
+Flat is better than nested.
+Sparse is better than dense.
+Readability counts.
+Special cases aren't special enough to break the rules.
+Although practicality beats purity.
+Errors should never pass silently.
+Unless explicitly silenced.
+In the face of ambiguity, refuse the temptation to guess.
+There should be one-- and preferably only one --obvious way to do it.
+Although that way may not be obvious at first unless you're Dutch.
+Now is better than never.
+Although never is often better than *right* now.
+If the implementation is hard to explain, it's a bad idea.
+If the implementation is easy to explain, it may be a good idea.
+Namespaces are one honking great idea -- let's do more of those!
 {% endhighlight %}

-Single-line comments summarize the following code.

-{% highlight python %}
-# Check if x is greater than 10
-if x > 10:
-    print('x is greater than 10')
-{% endhighlight %}

-#### Inline Comments

-Inline comments are at the end of a statement, adding clarifications.
-Use sparingly and maintain a separation of at least two spaces.

-{% highlight python %}
-x = speed_of_light  # speed_of_light in m/s
-{% endhighlight %}

-#### Multi-Line Comments

-Comments that span multiple lines are known as multiline comments or block comments.
-Python does not have an official syntax for multiline comments.
-One way to handle them is to treat them as a series of single-line comments beginning with hash marks, as follows:

-{% highlight python %}
-# This is a multiline comment.
-# It spans multiple lines.
-# Useful for longer explanations or documentation.
-{% endhighlight %}

-Alternatively, multi-line comments can be created using triple quotes (`'''` or `"""`) to allow for longer explanations or documentation.
-They are useful for providing more extensive context and detailed information about the code.

-{% highlight python %}
-'''
-This is a multi-line comment.
-It can span multiple lines.
-Useful for longer explanations or documentation.
-'''
-{% endhighlight %}

-Strive to strike a balance when commenting—provide enough detail to aid understanding without over-explaining or repeating information unnecessarily.

-### Docstrings

-Docstrings, triple-quoted strings at the beginning of entities, act as documentation.

-{% highlight python %}
-'''
-This is a docstring.
-It provides more extensive explanations.
-'''
-{% endhighlight %}

-{% highlight python %}
-def example_function():
-    '''
-    This is a docstring for the example_function.
-    It can include details about parameters, return values, etc.
-    '''
-    print('Example function')
-{% endhighlight %}

-Access docstrings with the `__doc__` attribute:

-{% highlight python %}
->>> print(example_function.__doc__)
-    This is a docstring for the example_function.
-    It can include details about parameters, return values, etc.
-{% endhighlight %}

-Follow <a href="https://www.python.org/dev/peps/pep-0257/" target="_blank">PEP-257</a> for docstring conventions in larger projects.
-Docstrings are crucial for understanding modules, classes, methods, and functions, and should be kept updated with code changes.
+Here are a few key principles from the Zen of Python:

+1. **Readability Counts**: Code is read more often than it is written.
+Strive for clarity and readability.
+2. **Explicit is Better than Implicit**: Make your code explicit and clear rather than relying on implicit or hidden behavior.
+3. **There Should be One-- and Preferably Only One --Obvious Way to Do It**: Python encourages a single, obvious way to accomplish tasks to avoid confusion.
+4. **In the Face of Ambiguity, Refuse the Temptation to Guess**: When in doubt, be explicit rather than making assumptions.
+5. **If the Implementation is Hard to Explain, It's a Bad Idea**: Complex code should be avoided unless absolutely necessary, as it can be difficult to understand and maintain.

+Remember to embrace these principles as you continue your journey with Python.
+They serve as valuable guidelines for writing clean, maintainable, and Pythonic code.

-## Python Statements and Expressions
+## Statements and Expressions

 ---